seifertd/nbody-go/README.md

 * Press the `K` key to slow the simulation down (decreases seconds of world time per UI tick)
 * Press the `N` key repeatedly to cycle through the bodies and center them on the screen
 * Press the `C` key to re-center the display
-* Use scroll wheel of 2-finger swipe to zoom in and out.
+* Use scroll wheel or 2-finger swipe to zoom in and out.

 ## Usage